 4. Change Type Policy

 Objective To ensure that a Change is assigned a Change Type.
-This will provide the information to define the level of authorization and priority.
+This will provide the

+fine the level of authorization a nd priority.

 Policy Scope is policy covers

-Details - Functional fall approved Changes on the

-Policy The Change Type process examines the impact of all approved Changes on the organization.
+Details - Functional Policy The Change Type process examines the impact of all approved Changes on the organization.
 All Changes will be assigned a Change Type of Normal, Expedited, Emergency, or Pre-Approved.
 ServiceNow assigns a Change Type of Pre-approved to a Change when the user selects the Pre-approved Change check box and specifies a valid entry.
 Otherwise, ServiceNow assigns the Change Type by calculating the available lead-time for your request (the Submit date/time vs the Start date/time) for each Change Subtype as follows:

 Subtype with Lead Time results in Change Type

 >= 2 days Normal

 Minor < 2 days, > 30 minutes Expedited

 <= 30 minutes, or in the past Emergency

 >= 7 days Normal

 Significant < 7 days, > 30 minutes Expedited

 <= 30 minutes, or in the past Emergency

 >= 30 days Normal

 Major < 30 days, > 30 minutes Expedited

 <= 30 minutes, or in the past Emergency

-ange Control B Minor Chang a Change Type of Major or Signi oard (CCB) or Emergency Chang ges should not include outages u aintenance schedule. e Control Board (eCCB).
+All Changes with a Change Type of Major or Significant are reviewed by the Change Control Board (CCB) or Emergency Change Control Board (eCCB).
+Minor Changes should not include outages unless the associated app Cl includes a maintenance schedule.

-Enforcement Te chnological (Se rviceNow)
+Enforcement Те chnological (Se rviceNow)

 ServiceNow also provides a suggested Change Subtype based on information the requester provides for information related to risk and impact for the Change.